ShabbyGayBar/modern-um-thesis/lib.typ

 #import "pages/cover-ms.typ": cover-ms
 #import "pages/cover-phd.typ": cover-phd
 #import "pages/declare-phd.typ": declare-phd
-#import "pages/table-of-contents.typ": table-of-contents, list-of-images, list-of-tables, list-of-algorithms
+#import "pages/outline.typ": outline-image, outline-table, outline-table-image
 #import "utils/symbols.typ": *

 /// All functions and variables to be used in the Typst thesis template for University of Macau.